In a nutshell

 The term genome editing includes a number of methods.
 They can all change individual building blocks of DNA in a precise and targeted manner.

 Many examples show that this allows new varieties of plants to be bred quicker and more precisely than ever before.

 KWS investigates the potential of these innovative methods.

 Unlike with TALEN and zinc finger, a nucleic acid-protein complex is responsible for binding and cleaving.
-The nucleic acid recognizes where the genome should be cleaved.
+The nucleic acid recognises where the genome should be cleaved.
 The protein is responsible for precise cleavage of the DNA.
-No genes are incorporated, whether from a foreign or a closely related species.
+No genes are incorporated – either from a foreign or a closely related species.
 Here too, mutations are created at predefined points.

 These new methods make use of oligonucleotides to change individual DNA building blocks at predefined points in the genome.
 The result is a mutation, a change in the genetic material (genome), as it also occurs in nature.